 PREVENTING TENNIS ELBOW – STRETCHES

-This video gives great information about tennis elbow and tennis elbow prevention including stretches you can do to prevent tennis elbow.
+This video gives great information about elbow pain caused by tennis elbow and tennis elbow prevention including stretches you can do to prevent tennis elbow.

 Could you tell me some of the major carpal tunnel syndrome symptoms?

 Carpal tunnel syndrome is a condition where the median nerve at the level of the wrist gets inflammed and compressed.
 The physical symptoms of carpal tunnel syndrome include night pain, numbness and tingling involving the thumb, index and middle finger.
 Treatment for carpal tunnel syndrome starts with wearing a night brace, the use of vitamin B 50 or B 100, and special carpal tunnel stretches.

 The stretches for carpal tunnel syndrome are best directed with the help of a physical therapist.
 If the first line of treatment for carpal tunnel syndrome fails, a cortisone injection is indicated.
 Surgery for carpal tunnel syndrome is an option after all conservative treatment has failed.

 Dupuytren’s contracture typically occurs in men.
 It is a condition where the palmar fascia of the hand thickens and contracts.
 It can cause permanent loss of extension of the fingers and inability to lie the hand flat on a table.